DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 Another specific library or custom implementation
 ```

 Another interesting feature of Kilo is that you can ask it enhance your prompt before you submit it.
-I actually didn't use this feature for this prompt but I have found it useful in the past.
+I didn't use this feature for this prompt but I have found it useful in the past.

-After responding that I would like to use [Leaflet.js](https://leafletjs.com) (an an open-source JavaScript library for mobile-friendly interactive) it asked for more clarifications on the auth and produced this todo list of tasks:
+After responding that I would like to use [Leaflet.js](https://leafletjs.com) (an an open-source JavaScript library for mobile-friendly interactive), it asked for more clarifications on the auth and produced the following todo list of tasks:

 ```
 [ ] Set up project structure: Create /src directory, initialize .NET 9 Blazor Server project, add /docs, readme.md, releaseNotes.md